 - 80% of foreign travel emergency (up to plan limits)

-Certain preventive services, like mammograms, cancer screenings, and flu shots, are already fully covered under Part B. As long as you go to a doctor that accepts Medicare, you’ll face no copays or coinsurance, even without a Medigap plan.
+Certain preventive services, like mammograms, cancer screenings, and flu shots, are already fully covered under Part B. As long as you go to a doctor that accepts Medicare, you’ll face no copays or coinsurance, even without a Medicare Supplement plan.

 No Medicare Supplement plan, however, provides prescription drug, vision, or dental coverage.
 Nor do any pay for long-term care or private duty nursing.

 Medicare Supplement Plans F and G offer another valuable benefit: They are the only two plans that provide coverage for Medicare Part B excess charges, which occur when a doctor bills you for more than the Medicare approved amount for a specific service.

 While fairly uncommon, Medicare Part B excess charges can add up quickly, and Medicare places no limits on your out-of-pocket spending.